StarGate01/paraview-dev/README.md

 ## Barycentric Coordinates

 The positions of the DOFs are specified in barycentric coordinates.
 See https://en.wikipedia.org/wiki/Barycentric_coordinate_system for more info.
 The nth coordinate relates to edge which is opposite of the nth vertex of the triangle.

+## Multiple Attributes per Cell

+The `FiniteElementFunctionLagrange` attributes actually modifies the geometry of the underlying cell.
+(So does the legacy `FiniteElementFunction`)

+Thus, when using multiple `FiniteElementFunctionLagrange` attributes, the DOF position specification of the last one will "win".
+This means that any preceding node-based attributes (cell-based attributes remain untouched, as they are kept in a separate buffer) will be wrongly re-positioned/re-mapped to the new DOFs.
+Also, non-finite-element attributes (simple value arrays) will be re-mapped to the new DOFs as well, instead of to the vertices they were intended for.
+As you can see, it is advisable to use `FiniteElementFunctionLagrange` for either *all* or *no* node attributes of a cell.

+Also, the degrees of the finite-element attributes may not be different from each other, as this would cause different amounts of DOFs in the cell, which would cause re-mapping as well.

+If you need cells with different degrees or DOF locations, group them into sets and create a `<Grid>` in a `<Grid GridType="Collection" CollectionType="Spatial">` collection for each set.
+If you need attributes with differing DOFs/degrees on the *same* cell, duplicate the cell in two different sets and use some filter in your visualization software to display the correct set.

 ## ParaView